cqse/teamscale-profiler-dotnet/documentation/userguide.md

       displayName: 'Update Teamscale Resource'
       workingDirectory: $(Build.Repository.LocalPath)

 **_Note:_** The Teamscale Resource can work in combination with a revision file.
-So you can create a resource for your libraries and add a revision/uploadTarget file for your "main" application.
+So you can create a resource for your libraries and add a revision file for your "main" application.

 Finally, please configure sensible `assemblyPatterns` in order to only include your application's assemblies in the coverage analysis.
 This prevents lots of useless error log entries both in the